Different Yarns for Different Knitting Machines.

 In conclusion:

-For hand knitters looking to purchase a machine, this guide is perfect for them to rule out the machines that will not knit the yarns that they desire to use on their future knitting machine.
-With more than 15 different models of knitting machines on the market, and their cost, this is one of the best ways to narrow the search down.
+For hand knitters looking to purchase a knitting machine, this guide is perfect for them to rule out the knitting machines that will not knit the yarns that they desire to use on their future knitting machine.
+This is one of the best ways to narrow the search down.

-There will certainly be yarns that should fit the TT5 category that seem happier in the TT7 category.
+There will certainly be yarns that should fit the Tension 5 category that seem happier in the Tension 7 category.
 Yarns that are fuzzy are an example of this.
 Sometimes cottons that won't stretch need to go up in tension to knit smoothly.
 I hope this classification helps you to feel more comfortable with trying a new yarn.
 If you have any questions feel free to email me.

 Ply & Count

 According to Carole Ingram at Yarns and . . . . sometimes the ply & count on cones can be misleading.
-And some companies just to keep the confusion down, don’t mention yarn counts.
-Carole has a short, but very informative article at her web site.
+And some companies just to keep the confusion down, do not mention yarn counts.
 Carole says, "In the example of 3/9 wool or acrylic, the first number is the number of plies.
 A ply is a single strand, so this is 3 strands of yarn.
 The second number of the fraction is the yarn thickness."
 The higher the thickness number the finer the yarn.
 It seems backwards to me and that is probably why most of us have trouble with ply & count.